 Lots of pilots use this particular rack, it came highly recommended and that's why I bought it.
 I was quite surprised when it turned up, it's tough, sturdy, and comes in at a decent price.
 It bolts straight onto your tow-bar in about 2 minutes and once it's on it won't budge!

-See more and check the latest price on Ebay by clicking HERE.
+See more and check the latest price on Amazon by clicking HERE.

 Before using the rack I fitted a sheet of plywood to the top of the rack.
 This lets the paramotor sit safer and prevents it wobbling around.
 I simply cut the wood to shape and used the already available holes to bolt it to the rack.